artsiomrylau/dmoz_url_classifier/README.md

 The result is table with F-measure, Precision and Recall metrics for every DMOZ category.

+The 'dmoz' project package is based on 'https://github.com/gr33ndata/dmoz-urlclassifier' repository.

 Before using Project files you need to download DMOZ Dataset 'content.rdf.u8' from website 'http://dmoztools.net' and put this file into 'data/' Project directory.